shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Because you have Alpha’s blessing!”

 “That’s right!
-I had Alpha’s blessing, and I knew he would never let her hurt me.
+Alpha, the Wolf God of the Loyal Moon, the one true god, had given me his blessing for being a good wolf of loyalty.
+And because I had Alpha’s blessing, as all wolves of loyalty do, I knew she could never hurt me.

-So I told her, ‘I have Alpha’s blessing.
+“So I told her, ‘I have Alpha’s blessing.
 You can not hurt me.’
-And then she stopped drumming, knelt down in front of me, and cried.
+And then she stopped drumming, knelt down in front of me.
 She knew she couldn’t complete her task.
 So instead, she greeted you newborn pups, kissing each one of you.”

 “You’ve been kissed by a cat!”
 Mudrich teased Wryonin, making kissy lips.